dqdang/digested-clips/README.md

 ### Reddit:
 1) Go to https://ssl.reddit.com/prefs/apps/
 2) Make app, personal use.
-3) pip install praw -> copy praw.ini from pip install location to this file's folder.
+3) Copy praw.ini from pip install location to this file's folder.
+Use ``pip show praw`` to find the location.
 4) Fill in information in ``main.py``.
 Replace ``os.environ["VALUE"]`` with your string.
 [Lines 10, 11, 12, 13, 14]

 ### Twitch: